dills003/MPC-Controller/Reflection.md

      3. Find the best third order polynomial to fit the waypoints
      4. Calculate the CTE and Error Psi
      5. Give the Solver the state and polynomial coefficents
-     6. The solver takes the State, Model, Constraints, and Cost, crunches the numbers and outputs the best actuations for the steering angle and acclerator.
+     6. The solver takes the State, Model, Constraints, and Cost Function, crunches the numbers and outputs the best actuations for the steering angle and acclerator.
      7. Repeat
 6. Latency
      * In my first attempt to deal with latency, I set dt to 0.1 seconds.
 This caused an endles mountain of issues for me.
 I couldn't set N to a low enough value to help with my slow speed.
 Therefore, to handle latency, I gave a really large cost to the steering gap and steer actuation.
 I could have done the same if velocity was a concern of mine.
 I figured with the higher costs, we wouldn't be trying to actuate unless it was truly necessary.